SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Payment-Page/README.md

 ## Introduction ##
-The Postman Collection enables a [Stripe Card Element](https://docs.stripe.com/js/element/other_element?type=card) to be used to Take Card Payments through OPF.
+The Postman Collection enables a [Stripe Hosted Checkout](https://docs.stripe.com/checkout/quickstart) Payment Page to be used to Take Payments through OPF.

 The integration supports:

-* Authorization of Card Payments using PCI SAQ-A Stripe Card Element using the OPF "Hosted Fields" UX Pattern
+* Authorization of Card Payments using PCI SAQ-A Stripe Card Element using the OPF "Payment Page" UX Pattern
 * Deferred Capture support
 * Refunds
 * Reversals
-* Reauthorization of saved payment

-In summary: to import the [Stripe Elements Postman Collection](Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Provider_Configuration.json) this page will guide you through the following steps:
+In summary: to import the [Stripe Hosted Page Postman Collection](Stripe-Hosted_Page_mapping_configuration.json) this page will guide you through the following steps:

 a) Create Your Stripe Test Account